Luke 20 – Question and Answer with Jesus

 ii.
 “Every Christian has a double citizenship.
 He is a citizen of the country in which he happens to live.
 To it he owes many things.
 He owes the safety against lawless men which only a settled government can give; he owes all public services.”
 (Barclay)

 iii.
-“Render generally means ‘give back’ (whereas the verb they had used in verse 17 was simple ‘give’).
+In his commentary on Matthew 22, R.T.
+France notes: “Render generally means ‘give back’ (whereas the verb they had used in verse 17 was simple ‘give’).
 It is the verb for paying a bill or settling a debt; they owe it to him.”
-(France)

 d.
 And to God the things that are God’s: Everyone has the image of God impressed upon them.
 This means that we belong to God, not to Caesar, or not even to ourselves.